cajual/docs/prioritization.md

 - **Amazon:** Focuses heavily on business value and resource efficiency, often using "Working Backwards" to prioritize customer outcomes.
 - **Spotify:** Employs squad-level input to ensure practical resource alignment before decisions are made.

----

-This expanded rubric balances clarity, transparency, and objectivity, ensuring the SRE CoDev Council can make well-informed and strategic decisions.
-Would you like me to integrate this into your document or refine specific sections further?